mckramer/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 Future specifications for Upgrade Tokens MUST account for the security issues discussed here and provide clear guidance on how clients can avoid them.

-## Use of Request Bodies with Upgrade
+## Selection of Request Methods with Upgrade

-With the deprecations noted in this document, all remaining HTTP Upgrade Tokens apply only to GET requests with an empty body.
-While HTTP Upgrade is well-defined for requests using any HTTP method, with or without a request body, implementation of Upgrade with a request body may be more difficult.
+The "HTTP" and "TLS" Upgrade Tokens can be used with any ordinary HTTP Method.
+The upgraded protocol continues to provide HTTP semantics, and will convey the response to this HTTP request.

+The other Upgrade Tokens presently defined do not preserve HTTP semantics, so the method is not relevant.
+All of these Upgrade Tokens are specified only for use with the "GET" method.

-Future specifications for Upgrade Tokens SHOULD restrict their usage to GET requests if possible, for consistency and simplicity.
+Future specifications for Upgrade Tokens SHOULD restrict their use to GET requests if the HTTP method is otherwise irrelevant.
+This simplifies server implementation and reduces the risk of errors when processing request bodies.

 # IANA Considerations